department-for-transport-public/tinScrape/README.md

 ### utils

-This is an R script that contains several functions which contributes to the running of several aforementioned functions.
+This is an R script that contains other functions that contribute to and complement the running of the aforementioned functions.

 #### as.numeric.silent